zsaleeba/shellbox/README.md

 shellbox is designed for modern embedded systems with >1MB of FLASH and RAM plus a usable filesystem and a fairly complete C library implementation.
 Since many embedded system don't have the ability to exec() programs off the filesystem it doesn't require a working exec() call.

 shellbox is based on the dash shell, toybox command line utilities and the libedit command line editor.
+It's currently under development and is not suitable for use.

 Commands available: